Arm Lift in New Jersey

 While a traditional brachioplasty results in the most visible scarring, it can also achieve the most dramatic results, both in one’s appearance and enhanced comfort.
 With proper care, the scars typically fade significantly during the first year.

 This 32 year old had lost over 100 pounds through diet and exercise, and requested Dr. Parker to improve the appearance of the hanging skin on her arms.
 Dr. Parker performed a brachioplasty to remove the patient’s hanging arm skin.
 She loves the much improved appearance of her arms and is very satisfied with the appearance of her scars.

-You will be able to go home about an hour after your surgery and you will be up and moving around that same day.
+Our arm rejuvenation patients go home about an hour after surgery and are up and moving around that same day.
 All sutures dissolve, and most patients experience minimal pain and discomfort.
 Patients may return to sedentary work within several days and exercise in approximately two weeks.